Derpific/Core-DB/README.md

 # Athena's Databases
-Database queries used by Athena to connect to MySQL.
-Done in PHP with libasynql library which provides asynchronous connections and more efficiency.
+Database queries used by Athena cores to connect to MySQL.

+Used libasynql library which provides access to safe and fast connections from multiple game cores to handle game and player data asynchronously and efficiently.